top of page

 B collapses into chair - F fetches the brandy - Scrope saunters in

-SBD: A maid?! - God's teeth Byron! - why shed for such a heart one tear? (reads letter) humph!
-“Her true faith can alter never?"(laughs) Indeed it lasted for a – week! that's about length of Love’s forever!
+SBD: A maid?!
+God's teeth Byron! - why shed for such a heart one tear? (grabs letter) - humph! her “true faith can alter never, nay not even in a year"(laughs) Indeed it lasted for - a week - that's about the length of Love’s forever!

 B: Deceived with Bob in my own closet! - though he, of course, is not to blame

-SBD: Of course - as for that damnable strumpet! - none are exempt from the general corruption!!
-Let's make for the lobby of Drury Lane - you will soon repair your vital organs - both kidneys - and heart!
+SBD: Of course - as for that damnable strumpet - none are exempt from the general corruption!!
+Come, you shall soon repair your vital organs - both kidneys and heart - let's make for the lobby of Drury Lane!

-B(inattentive): I do not blame her but my own vanity in fancying that such a thing as I am could ever be beloved - (grinds teeth) be damned to it!! as Scrope Davies is my witness, I must not love again!
+B(is inattentive): I do not blame her but my own vanity in fancying that such a thing as I am could ever be beloved (grinds teeth) Be damned to it - as Scrope Davies is my witness - I must not love again!

-SBD: What love some twenty times has taught, my dear Byron, we needs must learn at last.
-I suspect in yea, a month - or two - you will be loved more than any impoverished nobleman ever was - so, en garde! (laughs, alone) - here - I have the latest guide to the milliners of Covent Garden
+SBD(hands B his hat and cane): What love some twenty times has taught, my dear Byron, we needs must learn at last - I suspect in yea, a month - or two - you will be loved more than any impoverished nobleman ever was - to the Devil with the past!

-B(surveys himself in the mirror): I only wonder at my folly in believing such loving attestations - I am now heartily ashamed of my weakness
+B(surveys himself in the mirror): I only wonder at my folly in believing such loving attestations (mopes) - albeit, a two months’ weakness is better than ten years

 B and SBD stroll through the comforting theatre lobbies of London town - B's essentials are revived by a troupe of D'Egville's ballarinas